Supreme Court v. Nation of Vigilantes?

-Pro-life Nation is still rightly abuzz about the big news Leah Savas reports on page 11 in this issue: The Supreme Court on Sept.
+Pro-life Nation is still rightly abuzz about the big news Leah Savas reports in this issue of WORLD: The Supreme Court on Sept.
 1 did not give a knee-jerk “No” to the new Texas law that protects 6-week-old unborn children.

 As one Texas pregnancy center director, Heather Jones, told Leah, “For now, for this season, the fact that abortion is illegal after a heartbeat is detected is something I don’t know that I ever thought I’d see in my lifetime and it’s just—it’s beautiful.”